-Pallas Nitrogen intends to reassemble an old ammonia loop, built in the late 1970s and last operated in 2004.
-The original plant was designed to use byproduct hydrogen feedstock, and it will be restarted at an Air Products facility, using pipeline hydrogen.
+Pallas Nitrogen announced its intention to reassemble an old ammonia loop, built in the late 1970s and last operated in 2004.
+The original plant had been designed to use byproduct hydrogen feedstock, and Pallas proposed to restart it at an Air Products facility, using pipeline hydrogen.
 However, the project became delayed and the most recent information, from 2016, was that Pallas anticipated start-up in 2017.
 However, it is unlikely that construction ever began.

 SUMMARY STATUS: Planning Phase

 In May 2015, Agrifos and Borealis announced their agreement to develop a "world-scale" ammonia plant, for start-up in "early 2019."
 Work has yet to begin, so that schedule is implausible.
-The location was not announced, but will be on the Gulf Coast, Texas.
-The plant will use hydrogen feedstock.
-Borealis intends to have a significant equity stake and a long-term off-take contract for 40% of the ammonia.
+The location was never specified, but was to be on the Gulf Coast, Texas.
+The plant was going to use hydrogen feedstock.
+Borealis intended to have a significant equity stake and a long-term off-take contract for 40% of the ammonia.